gwencode/gwencode/README.md

 ## About me
 👋 Hi, I'm Gwendal, and I'm a Fullstack Developer.
 <br>
 After an initial 5-year career in the events industry, I took part in the Wagon web development bootcamp as a springboard for a new career.
 I have now joined Avena Event as a Fullstack Developer (mobile and web).
-I have also been a teacher for Le Wagon since January 2023 for Web Development bootcamps.
+I am available as a freelancer approximately 1 or 2 days per week, alongside my 4/5th time contract.
 ## Skills
 <table align="center">
   <body>